 - the plate you want to serve the rolls on

 Place your fillings in the center but slightly closer to you.
-Starting with the softer fillings like lettuce or rice noodles will prevent harder veggies like carrot from piercing the rice paper.
-I then like to place the most colourful fillings on top to create a prettier summer roll.
+Starting with the softer fillings like lettuce or rice noodles will prevent harder veggies, like a carrot, from piercing the rice paper.

-Remember to keep practising and have fun with it.
-Best of luck my friend!
+Remember to keep practising and have fun with it!

 - 6 rice paper sheets